jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

+# Design Discussion

-# What's our vision for the GUI/Visualizer?
+## What's our vision for the GUI/Visualizer?
-  - The scope says transfer the [existing RPAT GUI](https://planningtools.transportation.org/files/63.pdf) (see below), but that is probably not the best choice for the long term VE project
+  - Transferring the [existing RPAT GUI](https://planningtools.transportation.org/files/63.pdf) (see below) is scoped, but this is probably not the best choice for the long term VE project since it uses technology that is unlikely to be maintained by the VE community into the future.
   - I suggest we look into client-side web applications like R flexdashboard and maybe shiny (see below) since VE is an R-based framework.

-# Design Questions / Requirements
+## Design Questions / Requirements
   - We want to avoid desktop application issues such as admin rights, installers, etc.
   - We want it to be modular - the runner and visualizer are separate but they can cooperate
   - Should we merge the GUI and the Scenario Viewer into one solution?
 Hopefully yes.
-  - It should reads various VE settings and config files (INP, GET, SET) to figure out what is in the model setup
+  - It should reads various VE settings and config files (such as the INP, GET, SET lists) to figure out what is in the model setup
   - It should reads the HDF5 output datastore
   - It should have a backend settings file so we can write a script to automate runs
+  - It will display the modules to be called by the models and their current status as the model runs
   - Who will administer the GUI/Visualizer?
 Who will develop and support it?
 Probably modelers, not software developers.
-  - It will display the modules to be called by the models and their current status as the model runs

-# Example options to review and discuss
+## Example options to review and discuss
   - Client-side JavaScript such as [ABMVIZ](http://rsginc.github.io/ABMVIZ) and [RPAT Dashboard](http://gregorbj.github.io/RPAT_Viewer_Pilot/VizRPAT)
     - These are served by GitHub and read CSV files for data
     - Potential issue with reading VE's HDF5 datastore since HDF5 libraries are native